Climate Change Measures

 Participation in the Federation of Economic Organizations’ Carbon Neutrality Action Plan

-Astellas is participating in the Carbon Neutrality Action Plan* formulated by the Federation of Pharmaceutical Manufacturers’ Associations of Japan, which is based on requests from the Federation of Economic Organizations, and is considering setting new targets.
+Astellas is participating in the Carbon Neutrality Action Plan* formulated by the Federation of Pharmaceutical Manufacturers’ Associations of Japan, which is based on requests from the Federation of Economic Organizations.
+In February 2023, Astellas committed to a policy of reducing GHG emissions from operations to Net Zero by 2050.

 * With a long-term vision of Net Zero CO2 emissions by 2050, the Phase II target (2030 target) is to reduce CO2 emissions in fiscal 2030 by 46% (from laboratories, plants, offices and vehicles used in sales) from the fiscal 2013 level.